isomerpages/gb-assist/_browse-all-licences-NEA/Hazardous-Substances--HS--Permit.md

 ### Documents Needed

 Industrial Allocation Approval
-No-Objectionù Letter from the owner of premises or supplier Emergency Response Plan
+No-Objection Letter from the owner of premises or supplier Emergency Response Plan
 ACRA Business Profile
 NRIC or Employment Pass